5000miles/climate_change/README.md

 # Conclusion

 The data analysis shows that tempatures are rising decade over decade.
-Adding the predictive power of our model over local, country, and global levels, suggest the climate is changing from decade over decade.
-The limit of our model only give us insight that the climate is having a mesuarble change across decades, but not actual causes.
+Adding the predictive power of our clasiification models over local, country, and global levels, all the above suggests the climate is changing from decade over decade.
+The limit of our models serve to give us insight that the climate is having a measurable change across decades, although we did not investigate any explanatory causes.

-Further explorations could include analyzing what are factors are causing the change, and the downstream effects of these changes.
+Further explorations might include analyzing which factors are most correlated with these change, potential causal influences, and the downstream effects of these changes.
+For example, flood insurance premiums near coastline may require reassessment if a warming Earth implies higher ocean levels (due to both thermal expansion of water, and possibly increased melted ice).
 Due to the limit of scope of this project we were not able to answer these questions.
-But our results from our data analysis and modeling suggest these are worth while ventures.
+But our results from our data analysis and modeling suggest these are worthwhile ventures.